kulthoom12/word-quest/README.md

 1. Log in to [GitHub](https://github.com/).
 2. Search for **[kulthoom12/word-quest](https://github.com/kulthoom12/word-quest)** repository.
-3. Click on the **Fork** button at the top-right corner and click select **Create a new fork**.
+3. Click the **Fork** button at the top-right corner and select **Create a new fork**.
-4. Now, the repository will be copied to your GitHub account, and you can make changes without affecting the original one.
+4. The repository will be copied to your GitHub account, and you can make changes without affecting the original one.

 ### Making a Local Clone